Umar-2026/ContentManangementSystem/README.md

     Hooks --> Core
 ```

+The architecture begins when a user sends a request through a web browser.
+The web server, such as Apache or Nginx, receives the request and forwards it to the PHP runtime environment, where the WordPress core application is executed.

+The WordPress core coordinates several internal modules, including content management, user and role management, media management, the admin dashboard, themes, plugins, and the hook system.
+These modules work together to provide the required functionality and retrieve or store data in the MySQL or MariaDB database.

+Themes are responsible for controlling the presentation layer and defining the visual appearance of the website.
+Plugins extend the functionality of WordPress and interact with the core through actions and filters provided by the hook system.

 Simple explanation:

-- The browser sends a request.
+* The browser sends a request to the web server.
-- The web server runs PHP.
+* The web server executes the PHP runtime.
-- PHP loads WordPress Core.
+* PHP loads the WordPress core.
-- WordPress Core communicates with themes, plugins, hooks, and database.
+* The WordPress core interacts with internal modules, plugins, themes, hooks, and the database.
-- The final page is displayed to the user.
+* The generated content is formatted by the theme and displayed to the user.

----

 ## 6.4 Plugin and Hooks View